Free-Software-for-Android/RootCommands/README.md

+# No longer in active development

+**RootCommands is no longer in active development.
+If you like to take over the maintaining, simply fork it and implement fixes.
+I will only do basic maintenance like merging pull requests and releasing new versions.**

 # RootCommands

 This is a library to simplify the usage of root commands on the Android OS.
 It is a Java wrapper around native binaries shipped with every Android OS, but can also be used to package and execute your own native binaries.